stephenslab/ipynb-website/README.md

 no longer needed (e.g., after renaming a Jupyter notebook); you will need to delete them manually.

-+ Not all Bootstrap themes are currently supported.
-So far, we have only implemented the Cerulean, Flatly and Readable themes.
-Go [here](https://bootswatch.com) to previous the supported Bootstrap themes.
++ Not all Bootstrap themes are currently fine-tuned.
+So far, we have only tailored the Cerulean, Flatly and Readable themes.
+Go [here](https://bootswatch.com) to view available Bootstrap themes.
 Note that there still may be style conflicts or inconsistencies in the CSS files; please report these style conflicts by posting an